-Assessment: Projects implement standardized methods used to assess each youth during engagement on the street, during intake screening, or at program entry at a drop-in center (drop-in centers are an optional service).
-Assessments determine a youth's immediate needs, such as physical and behavioral health, connection to family, safety, access to resources, issues of neglect or abuse, and other risk and protective factors impacting the well-being and self-sufficiency of youth.
-Assessments are individualized with priority on returning first-time runaway youth to low-risk families, as appropriate.
-Assessment tools evaluate the unique needs of subpopulations of runaway and homeless youth, including, but not limited to the following: 1) youth who are pregnant or parenting; 2) system-involved youth, to include juvenile justice and child welfare; 3) sexually exploited or trafficked youth; 4) youth in need of substance abuse and/or mental health services; and 5) other vulnerable populations (e.g., tribal youth, youth with disabilities, as described in 45 CFR § 1351.23 (a) of the RHY Rule).
+Screening and Assessment: BCP projects implement standardized methods used to assess eligibility and the services required to meet the immediate needs of the client.
+BCP projects will assess each youth during engagement on the street, during intake screening, or at drop-in-center program entry (optional).
+Immediate needs may include the client's physical health, potential for victimization (e.g., sex trafficking, labor trafficking, commercial sexual exploitation, sexual assault), behavioral health, connection to family, safety, access to resources, issues of neglect or abuse, and other risk and protective factors that impact their well-being and potential for sustainable living.
+Assessments are individualized with the goal of returning first-time, runaway youth to low-risk families, if appropriate, while prioritizing street youth for rapid sheltering.
+Assessment tools evaluate the unique needs of subpopulations of runaway and homeless youth, including, but not limited to the following: 1) youth who are pregnant or parenting; 2) system-involved youth, including involvement in juvenile justice and child welfare systems; 3) sexually exploited or trafficked youth; 4) youth in need of substance abuse and/or mental health services; and 5) other special populations (e.g., Native American youth or youth with disabilities, as described in 45 CFR § 1351.23 (a) of the RHY Rule).